Showing posts with label Ivy Green. Show all posts

 Ivy Green

-The boy’s room was to your right, a trunk room in the middle, and Helen’s room to the left.
-All the floors were hardwood coved by large rugs.
+The boy's room was to your right, a trunk room in the middle, and Helen's room to the left.
+All the floors were hardwood covered by large rugs.

-In the dining room sitting on the table were a centerpiece of pine, cedar, holly, and apples and a set of China.
-Above the fireplace was Magnolia leaves around candelabras, a silver teapot set was sitting on the sugar chest, and the Jackson Press held the silver, linens, and beverages.
+In the dining room, a centerpiece of pine, cedar, holly, and apples sat on the table, accompanied by a set of China.
+Above the fireplace, magnolia leaves surrounded candelabras.
+A silver teapot set sat on the sugar chest, and the Jackson Press held the silver, linens, and beverages.

 Ivy Green

-Across from the dining room was where Helen’s aunt Eveline Keller slept, but now used as Helen’s Museum.
+Across from the dining room was where Helen's aunt, Eveline Keller, slept, but it is now used as Helen's Museum.

-Helen’s museum room houses some of Helen’s Braille books, a US stamp with Helen and Anne Sullivan, a bust of Helen, several pictures of Helen at different ages, and many artifacts.
+Helen's museum room features some of Helen's Braille books, a U.S. stamp with Helen and Anne Sullivan, a bust of Helen, several pictures of Helen at different ages, and numerous artifacts.

 Helen Keller